blahberi/Yandi-Parazi/README.md

 *Member injection displays warnings as they are highly unrecommmended*

 ## Service Factory Functions
-**Service Factory Functions** are methods that create a new instance of a service.
+**Service Factory Functions** are functions that create a new instance of a service.
 They are called by the lifetime manager whenever it creates a new instance of a service.
-Cornflakes provides a default service factory function which is used when a custom factory function is not provided when registering a service.

 ### Custom Service Factory Functions
 We can define custom factory functions, which can be useful when we need to perform some custom logic when creating a service instance.
 Custom factory functions are defined when registering a service, and they are defined as delegates that take an `IProviderOfServices` as an argument and return an instance of the service.